Wintereise/looking-glass-api/README.md

 *via HTTP PUT* -> /v1/api/update-key/{key}

 Here, *key* is the new API key for the instance.
 It's recommended to update the key immediately after install.
 Note that it has to be exactly **64 characters long**.

+This is doable like this, or via the API -- whichever you prefer.

+`root@lax /var/www/lg-api # sqlite3 db/db.sqlite
+SQLite version 3.7.13 2012-06-11 02:05:22
+Enter ".help" for instructions
+Enter SQL statements terminated with a ";" sqlite> UPDATE `api` SET `key` = 'NEW_KEY_64_CHARS_GOES_HERE';
+sqlite> .exit
+`

 A typical response looks like this,